Tombstone Sky

 Learning Astronomy

-bulletBackyard Astronomy - Backyard astronomers deal with the visual aspects of the night sky - identifying the constellations, brighter stars, planets, geography of the Moon, and (possibly) locating and viewing these and other deep-sky objects using a telescope of widely-varying sizes and capabilities.
+bulletBackyard Astronomy - Outdoor backyard astronomers deal with the visual aspects of the night sky - identifying the constellations, brighter stars, planets, geography of the Moon, and (possibly) locating and viewing these and other deep-sky objects using a telescope of widely-varying sizes and capabilities.

 Hit Counter